 Posted on October 22, 2021 by Travis Peterson

 You’re short-staffed.
 You’re struggling to hire.
 You’ve got one employee doing the work of two or three.
 Tasks may be slipping through the cracks.
-One task that cannot be the victim of today’s labor shortage is proper document scanning.
+One task that cannot be the victim of today’s labor shortage is proper document scanning and dynamic reporting.
 With increased audits seeming to be a source of revenue for OEMs, and stringent state laws about deal document retention, sloppy scanning can lead to big charge-backs or fines.

 Even if you don’t have an employee to monitor every step of the scanning process, you can put safeguards in place to keep your team accountable.
 In my view, two components are essential:

 - A written, standard operating procedure across all departments that details step-by-step instructions to guide team members to perform tasks in a consistent manner.

 - An automatic, dynamic reporting document for deal and RO scanning.

 Why is a written, standard operating procedure so important?
 Consider two scenarios:

 A dealer group switching to a new DMS suddenly realizes they are missing documents.
 The scanner operator says, “I’ve scanned all I have.”
 Who’s responsible for the missing documents?
 How do you audit the process to find out where things fell apart?
 A written operating procedure can help you pinpoint where procedure wasn’t followed and who to hold accountable.
 It also acts as a training guide when hiring new employees.

 Another example is a dealer group facing a manufacturer warranty audit.
 The auditor asks for a random selection of 50-100 VINs.
 These records are available online, but the auditor discovers documents such as technician notes or diagnostic tests never made it to the scanner.
 Who’s responsible for failing the audit?
 A written operating procedure can help you trace back what happened and where documents went missing.

 Why is a dynamic reporting document so important?